archivistmd/pizza-parlor/README.md

 ## Tests: TDD
 Test 1
-Test: "Should return five properties for size, sauce, topping1, topping2, toppingAdd in the pie object
+Test: "Should return five properties for size, sauce, cheese, toppingAdd in the pie object
 Code:
-const myPie = new Pie("personal","light","bronto","artichoke",["deepmushroom"]);
+const myPie = new Pie("personal","light","ricotta",["deepmushroom"]);
 Expected Output:
-Pie {size: "personal", sauce: "light", toppingw: "bronto", topping2:"artichoke",toppingAdd: ["deepmushroom"]}
+Pie {size: "personal", sauce: "light", cheese:"ricotta",toppingAdd: ["deepmushroom"]}

 Test 2
 Test: "It will add the specified topping in the correct property to the Pie object.